-Are you one of the millions of Americans who haven’t filed (or even started) your taxes yet?
-With the April 15 tax filing deadline less than a week away, here’s some last minute tax advice for you.
+Are you one of the millions of Americans who hasn’t filed (or even started) your taxes yet?
+With the April 15 tax filing deadline less than a week away, here is some last minute tax advice for you.

 1. Stop Procrastinating.
 Resist the temptation to put off your taxes until the very last minute.
-Our office needs time to prepare your return, and we may need to request certain documents from you, which will take additional time.
+It takes time to prepare accurate returns and additional information may be needed from you to complete your tax return.

 2. Include All Income.
 If you had a side job in addition to a regular job, you might have received a Form 1099-MISC.
 Make sure you include that income when you file your tax return because you may owe additional taxes on it.
 If you forget to include it you may be liable for penalties and interest on the unreported income.